mikegrudic/python_performance_demo/README.md

 %timeit nbody_accel_numba(masses,coordinates)
 ```

-    /var/folders/h1/4vzhdl0j21q2tk7dy4cyzbxc0000gn/T/ipykernel_95228/309808660.py:3: NumbaDeprecationWarning: [1mThe 'nopython' keyword argument was not supplied to the 'numba.jit' decorator.
-The implicit default value for this argument is currently False, but it will be changed to True in Numba 0.59.0.
-See https://numba.readthedocs.io/en/stable/reference/deprecation.html#deprecation-of-object-mode-fall-back-behaviour-when-using-jit for details.[0m
-      @jit

     8.82 ms ± 520 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)